DawnPaladin/gial-degree-planner/README.md

 ## Background

-Students at the [Graduate Institute of Applied Linguistics](http://www.diu.edu) are required to complete an Intended Plan of Study to help them plan which classes to take.
+Students at [Dallas International University](http://www.diu.edu) are required to complete an Intended Plan of Study to help them plan which classes to take.
 This has historically been a labor-intensive process involving lots of spreadsheets; some tasks such as "finding out which students are enrolled in a particular class" are so time-intensive that they're usually left undone, which leads to scheduling problems.
 This app stores these plans in a relational database, accessed through a purpose-built web client.
 It dramatically accelerates the process of creating an Intended Plan of Study and instantly provides data that was previously time-prohibitive to collect.

 ## Walkthrough